flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 Publication sources represent the publication's content.
 More than one source may be added to each publication however only the last converted source will be displayed to end-users (readers).
 For now, the only supported format for the source is a single PDF file that must be not password-protected and does not contain XFA (forms).
 There's a limit on PDF file size (500Mb) and amount of pages (2000).

 ::: warning
 Once created, sources cannot be updated and/or deleted.
-On creation they are put into conversion queue and activated (so the publication displays it) when conversion finished.
+On creation, they are put into conversion queue and activated (so the publication displays it) when conversion finished.
 :::

 !!!include(gen/GET-api-v1-fbonline-publication-id-source.md)!!!